WildCodeSchool/remotefr-js-0920-p3-off-hungergames-back/README.md

 * [Initial Server Setup with Debian 10](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-debian-10) Covers the creation of a non-root account (with sudo), and basic firewall setup
 * [The Debian Administrator's Handbook](https://debian-handbook.info/browse/stable/), and its [chapter on security](https://debian-handbook.info/browse/stable/security.html) If you want more insights on hardening your server
 * [Correct file permissions for ssh keys and config](https://gist.github.com/grenade/6318301)

+> :warning: On a staging server, you should consider using [Let's Encrypt](https://letsencrypt.org).
+The install script doesn't address this: it was first intended for setting up the actual production server.
+The production server itself is behind an Nginx reverse proxy which handles HTTPS.
+We'll get into more details in the "Option 2" section, if you want to setup HTTPS.

 With that out of the way, choose one of the following options.